-Partial fractions decomposition is only used for rational functions (polynomials divided by polynomials) in which the degree of the numerator is less than the degree of the denominator.
+In our calculus sequence, partial fractions decomposition is only used for rational functions (polynomials divided by polynomials) in which the degree of the numerator is less than the degree of the denominator

 Partial fractions decomposition is used in various contexts in Math 1B, 1C and 2A, and other advanced math.
 The process of decomposition may be slightly modified for its particular use in each class, but the basic principle remains the same.